 This activity helps practice through speaking three often confused grammar structures: used to, be used to, get used to.
 The aim is to show the difference in meaning and structure by allowing students use used to, be used to, get used to to describe habits or changes in their personal lives.
 It is suitable for upper-intermediate or FCE students.

 In this activity students need to come up with various sentences using WILL to express promises, offers, decisions and threats in different contexts.
 Suitable for students who have already worked with the concept of using WILL, pre-intermediate and intermediate levels.

 This bingo game helps to revise sixteen different reporting verbs and use them to practice reported speech.
+There is also a bonus gap fill activity included.
 Suitable for intermediate, upper-intermediate, and FCE students.
 It works best with bigger groups.